 Sustainable and Responsible Fishing Practice

-An OceanWatch Master Fisherman voluntarily adopts industry Codes of Practice relevant to individual businesses.
-Fishing Industry Codes of Practice are a commitment to best practice and developed to reflect the principles of the UNFAO Code of Conduct for Responsible Fishing.
+An OceanWatch Master Fisherman voluntarily adopts industry Codes of Practice.
+These codes are a commitment to environmental best practice and are aligned with the principles and objectives of the United Nations Food and Agriculture Organisation.

 - Estuary General Fishery Code of Practice

 - Estuary Prawn Trawl Fishery Code of Practice

 - Ocean Haul Fishery Code of Practice

 - Ocean Trap and Line Fishery Code of Practice

 An environmental impact assessment has been completed for each of the major NSW wild catch fisheries to help ensure they are managed in a sustainable way.